nazim1021/OOD-detection-using-OECC/Text_Classification/README.md

 ## Download Datasets
 * '20 Newsgroups' train and test datasets are already provided in the files '20ng-train.txt' and '20ng-test.txt', respectively.
 Please keep at their given location.

-* 'Wikitext2' dataset that is for fine-tuning with the OECC loss finction is already provided in the file 'wikitext_sentences'.
+* 'Wikitext2' dataset that is for fine-tuning with the OECC loss function is already provided in the file 'wikitext_sentences'.
 Please keep it at its given location.

 * 'Yelp' dataset is already provided in the 'yelp.csv' file.
 Please keep it at its given location.